massivemadness/Squircle-CE/README.md

 to display them in the `TextProcessor`.

 The `execute` method will be executed on the background thread every time the text changes.
-You can use regex or lexer in the `execute` method to match all the spans in text.
+You can use regex or lexer to find the keywords in text.

 **Remember:** the more spans you add, the more time it takes to render on the main thread.